ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ## `credential` commands
 {: #credential}

-Set and unset credentials that allow you to access the IBM Cloud infrastructure portfolio through your IBM Cloud account.
+Set and unset credentials that allow you to access the classic IBM Cloud infrastructure portfolio through your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}